sahinsoftzino2026/coding-style/coding-style.md

 - **Container Strategy:** Always use the `.container` class (Max-width 1736px, responsive paddings).
 - **Modals:**
   - Use modal popups for destructive/complex actions.
-  - All modals must be **smoothly animated** (e.g., utilizing `framer-motion` or `shadcn` dialog transitions) for a premium feel.
+  - All modals must be **smoothly animated** (e.g., utilizing tailwind or `framer-motion` or `shadcn` dialog transitions) for a premium feel.
   - Modal state (image display, rating, text) must persist on accidental close, but reset on page reload.
-- **Micro-interactions:** Use GSAP or Framer Motion for smooth hover states and premium animation curves.
+- **Micro-interactions:** use Framer Motion for smooth hover states and premium animation curves (Not all times, should apply If need to show premium feel).

 ## 4. Coding Constraints
-- **File Limit:** Strictly < 200 lines per file.
+- **File Limit:** Strictly < 300 lines per file.
 Modularize immediately if exceeding.
 - **Logic Handling:** Handle all events (Edit/Delete/Click) using functions imported from `utils/`.
 - **Prohibited:**
   - No `document` or `window` access.